x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-on-the-web/virtual-directories.md

        - **User principal name (UPN)** For example, vbarrios@contoso.com.
 Note that if the UPN doesn't match the email address, users can't access Outlook on the web by using this method.

-       - **User name only** For example, VBarrios.
+       - **Username only** For example, VBarrios.
 This setting requires you to configure the default domain that's used with all user names.
 Click **Browse** in the **Logon Domain** property to select the default Active Directory domain.
-If the user isn't a member of the specified domain, they're required to enter the domain and user name when they sign in.
+If the user isn't a member of the specified domain, they're required to enter the domain and username when they sign in.

        ![The Authentication tab in the properties of the Outlook on the web virtual directory in the EAC.](../../media/044c1a98-8109-4745-9827-f256303fcd46.png)